django/deps/draft/XXXX-dissolve-core.rst

 Motivation
 ==========

-The state of Django core is, at best, stagnant.
-New members are added at a very slow rate, and most people who have been members now rarely if ever make use of their ability to push code to Django.
+Django has been a very successful open-source project, but faces certain threats to its long-term viability.
+Among those is the small size (relative to the number of users of Django, and even to the number of people who participate in the development of Django, either on the django-developers mailing list or in the GitHub repository) and stagnant nature of Django core.
+New members are added at a very low rate, and most people who have been members now rarely, if ever, make use of their ability to push code to Django.

 Furthermore, the current state of Django's codebase seems not to be amenable to ongoing recruitment of new members to Django core; several people have expressed the opinion (or variations on it) that most of the types of issues traditionally used as an entry route to core are now resolved, and it's unclear what the path to core membership would look like without such issues as a route to familiarity with contributing to Django.

-There is also a serious, ongoing lack of diversity in Django core, and no clear path to addressing it.
-The changes proposed here are not sufficient to resolve this, but some type of change along these lines is likely a necessary step toward other initiatives which could resolve it.
+Finally, the existence of Django core is itself a barrier to involvement; it has repeatedly been reported that potential contributors are discouraged by the feeling that they are not "good enough" to compare to the existing memebrs of Django core, and thus could not make worthy contributions.
+This appears to be most acute with recruitment of more diverse contributors to Django; the demonstrated reach of the Django project, especially due to numerous workshops and tutorials run around the world, does not match the observed demographics of actual contributors of any type, let alone members of Django core.

 The primary goal of this proposal is to remove the perceived status associated with permission to push code to the primary Django